CoSMeTIC: Zero-Knowledge Computational Sparse Merkle Trees with Inclusion-Exclusion Proofs for Clinical Research: Algorithmic Foundations of

 \subsection{Assumptions}

-The assumptions for he \cosmetic framework encompass both endogenous as well as exogenous factors pertaining to data storage and trusted setups that are vital for the success of the zk-SNARK driven architecture. \begin{assumption}[PHR Database] The raw data record and user salt $\delta_u,\mu_u$ along with a unique transform salt $\tau_u$ of each user $u$ are part of a personal health record (PHR) database capable of providing publicly verifiable membership proofs of individual user datum. \end{assumption} Assumption \ref{as:phr} postulates the existence of a personal health record (PHR) database that stores and manages raw data record, user and transform salt.
+The assumptions for the \cosmetic framework encompass both endogenous as well as exogenous factors pertaining to data storage and trusted setups. \begin{assumption}[PHR Database] The raw data record and user salt $\delta_u,\mu_u$ along with a unique transform salt $\tau_u$ of each user $u$ are part of a personal health record (PHR) database capable of providing publicly verifiable membership proofs of individual user datum. \end{assumption} Assumption \ref{as:phr} postulates the existence of a personal health record (PHR) database that stores and manages raw data record, user and transform salt.
 Additionally, we also assume that the PHR database is capable of providing Merkle membership proofs of $(\mathsf{hash}(\delta_u,\mu_u),\mathsf{hash}(\tau_u))$ through simple Merkle trees.
 The primary advantage of doing so would be to prevent data tampering or misuse of user data records in the clinical study itself. \cosmetic also supports multiple such PHR databases that store data for different users participating in a single study, provided that each database can substantiate user records through simple Merkle proofs.

 \begin{assumption}[Trusted Environment] A trustworthy, secure environment exists which: \begin{enumerate} \item guarantees the existence of a Common Reference String (CRS) for zk-SNARK generation, through a publicly verifiable ceremony. \item generates proving and verification keys, as part of the zk-SNARK setup phase. \end{enumerate} \end{assumption} Assumption \ref{as:ts} discuses the presence of a trustworthy environment where the proving and verification keys for zk-SNARK circuits are generated as part of the setup phase.
-The implementation of the \cosmetic is based on the \texttt{ezkl} framework \cite{ezkl2024} which uses the Halo2 proof generation backend.
-As a result, our proof generation depends on elliptic-curve cryptographic primitives and on the integrity of the Common Reference String (CRS) which we assume is generated through a publicly verifiable ceremony.
+The implementation of \cosmetic is based on the \texttt{ezkl} framework \cite{ezkl2024} which uses the Halo2 proof generation backend.
+As a result, our proof generation framework ultimately relies on the KZG commitment scheme with a universal Powers of Tau ceremony.

 \begin{assumption}[Clinical Research Organization (CRO)] A CRO exists that governs the implementation of the study by: \begin{enumerate} \item acquiring user data from the PHR database. \item delivering CSMT zk-SNARK artifacts with LTR and MRP proofs. \item publicly disclosing MRP and LTR proofs for each user. \end{enumerate} \end{assumption}